Aervyon/jsLiam/README.md

 `state` - (optional) A static state, must be a string.
 Example: `"state": "We are always lurking..."`.
 Default: `null`/Does not exist

-## Want to git rid of the small or large image?
+## Want to get rid of the small or large image?

 all you simply need to do is put `"disable"` after the key you want to disable.
 Example: `"smallImageKey": "disable"`

 ### There is a example configuration file called `example.config.json`.

  If you are going to set something as `false`, `undefined`, `0`, or `null`, just remove the key.
-It is useless anyways if you set it to one of those.
+It is useless then anyways.

  - There is `altExample.config.json` to show a example of a alternate configuration